-A small business that has an estimated annual turnover including VAT of up to £150,000 can use the scheme.
-Once you have joined the scheme you can continue using it until you turnover reaches £230,000.
+A small business that has an estimated annual turnover, including the VAT of up to £150,000 can use the scheme.
+Once you have joined the scheme, you can continue using it until your turnover reaches £230,000.

 Advantages of using Flat rate VAT scheme

 There are several advantages to using the scheme; these include: